Unique Vintage Maps of United States to Download

 One of my favorite vintage maps of the United States, this map is from the 1866 “Descriptive Handbook of America”.
 There are 37 states divided into color-coded groups.
 These are, Eastern, Middle, Southern, Western and Pacific.

 Another lovely example from this collection of vintage maps of the United States.
 The map shows the transport routes such as the railroads and mail routes in great detail.

 Bartholomew’s atlas is actually considered to be the most popular atlas ever published.
 So maybe this map out of all the vintage maps of the United States could be considered the most popular!

 If you liked these vintage maps of the USA then you may also want to check out some of my other USA map posts.
 I have maps of the Southern United States and vintage maps of New York.
-There is also a stunning collection of vintage birds-eye-view maps of San Francisco Bay.
+There is also a stunning collection of vintage birds-eye-view maps of San Francisco Bay and a vintage USA game board illustration.